2017 Cartus Scholarship Award Winners

 For many students, scholarships are crucial for bridging the gap between the rising costs of tuition and what their families can afford.
 Cartus values the dedication of our employees, and to help them support their children on the path to a college education, we present three scholarships annually.
 We see our scholarship awards as more than just financial support, but as an investment in these scholars as future leaders.

-I’m proud to introduce you to three exceptional individuals—this year’s deserving recipients of Cartus’ 2017 scholarship awards.
+We are proud to introduce you to three exceptional individuals—this year’s deserving recipients of Cartus’ 2017 scholarship awards.
 In addition to academic success, they’ve all exemplified leadership and a dedication to community service.

 - Emma Johnson of Sandy Hook, Connecticut, was awarded $2,000, which she will apply to tuition at Barrett Honors College at Arizona State University, where she plans to study biochemistry.
 Emma’s hope after graduation is to conduct research and create new medicines that will benefit people worldwide.